Knostromo/azure-shiny-upload/README.md

-# Azure Shiny Upload Test
+# Azure Shiny `fileInput` Issues/Tests

 ## Background
-- There might be unannounced changes on Azure ML compute instance during May/Jun 2022
+- There might be unannounced changes on Azure ML compute instance during May/June 2022
 - Initially the `fileInput` function (from `shiny`) stopped working
     - I only tested xlsx, xls and csv files.
 There might be more issues with other filetypes
     - the SHA uploaded of the uploaded files will be different.